 I’ve had to repair a fascia board that began rotting from the end.
 While I was at it I went ahead and restained all the exterior cypress trim again.

 I added a walnut chair rail to cover the seam between maple and walnut paneling.
 A handsome ceiling fan with light has been installed.
 I was careful to recreate shorter fan blades so it would not be too close to my head as I ascend the stairs to the sleeping loft.
-Some of my family members banded together to purchase futons mattresses for both my bed and pull out bench/bed.
-Thank you family!
+Some of my family members banded together to purchase futon mattresses for both my bed and pull out bench/bed.
+Thank you, family!
 I also installed the weeping willow stained glass that my mom made for me in the sleeping loft gable, awning window.
-Thank you Mom!
+Thank you, Mom!

-The lower kitchen cabinet now have maple doors.
-Walnut back splashes are in place finishing out the counter tops.
+The lower kitchen cabinet now has maple doors.
+Walnut backsplashes are in place finishing out the countertops.
 Small maple trim has been used in some of the corners and joints of the maple paneling.
-The shower/tub is functional and final walnut trim has been installed.
+The shower/tub is functional and the final walnut trim has been installed.
 This was all with help from my Dad.
-Thank you Dad!
+Thank you, Dad!

 I have a rock climbing route to get up to the storage loft.
 And I hand-stitched curtains that hang from custom wooden curtain rods.

 This has been a labor of patience and love.
-And sometime mostly patience.
-But at this moment, sitting at my fold-up walnut table, in front of my four foot widow, with a view to my back yard homestead, I could not image how wonderful and growth inducing this project could be.
+And sometimes mostly patience.
+But at this moment, sitting at my fold-up walnut table, in front of my four-foot widow, with a view to my back yard homestead, I could not have imaged how wonderful and growth-inducing this project would become.
 And the journey continues on …

 Thank you for joining me on this journey to completing my dream home — Arborion.